cooperaj/rmwd-site/content/privacy.md

 ---

 ## General
-Any personally identifying information we retain will not be used for any purpose other than to provide functionality on this website. **We will not pass your information on unless legally required to do so.**
+Any personally identifying information we retain will not be used for any purpose other than to provide functionality on this website. **I will not pass your information to anyone unless legally required to do so.**

 ## Information we collect
-We use [Ackee](https://ackee.electerious.com/) to monitor statistics about the viewership so that we may better tailor the content to you, the visitor.
-We have configured Ackee to;
+I use [Ackee](https://ackee.electerious.com/) to monitor statistics about the viewership so that I might better tailor the content to you, the visitor.
+I have configured Ackee to;

   * Not collect any personally identifying information.
   * Not use cookies to identify you.

+This configuration means that I have deployed a glorfied page counter - with the added benefit of knowing how long you stick about and what search engine you used to find the page.

-When logging in to comment via one of the three authentication providers we request the minimum of information to provide the commenting functionality.
+When logging in to comment via one of the three authentication providers I request the minimum of information to provide the commenting functionality.
 This includes a way to identify you as a user of the commenting functionality and where possible a profile image to associate with your commenting identity.

 This information is retained for the express purpose of providing the commenting functionality.
 It will not be used for any other purpose.